 So, make sure to switch off all electronics, game consoles, tablets, cell phones, computers, and television, when you guys sit together.
 Instead, make a habit of conversing about your day.

-An effective way to ensure electronics don’t get in the way is to put them in a box and not to open the box before you have spent at least two hours of quality time together.
+An effective way to ensure electronics don’t get in the way is to put them in a box and not open them before spending at least two hours of quality time together.

 4. Do something fun together

-Another way to improve emotional intimacy is to list down all the things that both of you love doing together.
-Then, once the list is made, take out time to do all the things you listed.
+Another way to improve emotional intimacy is to list everything you love doing together.
+Then, once the list is made, take time to do all the things you listed.

 Spending time together this way can help build experiences and memories that can drastically strengthen emotional intimacy.

 If you can’t figure out what to do together, think back to when you were newlyweds and how you used to spend time then.
-Regardless of the activities you choose, you must ensure that you something fun daily.
+Regardless of your chosen activities, you must ensure that you have something fun daily.

-Value: Your effort and emotional investment is a direct reflection of how much you truly value your relationship.
-Effort, unlike sentiment, cannot be faked; it can only be witnessed.
-Effort is exhibited through many factors, including the time and manner in which you spend with your mate, your attempts at meeting your mate’s love language, and your continued cultivation of both spiritual intimacy and intellectual intimacy.
+An effort is exhibited through many factors, including the time and manner you spend with your mate, your attempts at meeting your mate’s expectations and your continued cultivation of spiritual and intellectual intimacy.

 Giving love notes, cooking a romantic dinner, or presenting them with a wrapped gift for no other reason than to say “I love you” are examples of romantic behavior and go a long way in rebuilding intimacy.